 4. Reduce irritating foods

-Avoid common skin and gut irritants including gluten and unfermented dairy.
-Opt for freshly made almond or coconut milk and try eating live sprouted seed breads - they are lovely toasted with avocado, hummus and pesto.
+Avoid common skin and gut irritants, including gluten and unfermented dairy.
+Opt for freshly made almond or coconut milk and try eating live sprouted seed breads.
+They're lovely when toasted with avocado, hummus and pesto.

 5. Choose quality protein

-Your body needs high-quality protein for amino acids that help it detoxify as well as for repair.
-Good sources include organic nuts and seeds, tempeh, organic eggs, fish (avoid high mercury-containing fish), organic chicken and red meat once a week if desired.
-If you eat red meat, opt for pasture-raised grass fed as opposed to grain fed as it is rich in anti-inflammatory fats, unlike grain fed meat.
+Your body needs high-quality protein to help it detoxify and repair.
+Good sources include organic nuts and seeds, tempeh, organic eggs, fish (avoid high mercury-containing fish), organic chicken and red meat once a week, if desired.
+If you eat red meat, opt for pasture-raised grass-fed meat which is rich in anti-inflammatory fats.